Learn how to best care for and protect our animals, by covering scientific knowledge of native wildlife, companion animals, and production animals.

-Western gives you access to on-campus animal facilities for reptiles, small marsupials and rodents, horses, sheep, and cattle, as well as more than 1,000 hectares of native, rural, and aquatic habitat.
+On-campus animal facilities include those for reptiles, small marsupials, small rodents, horses, sheep and cattle, as well as over 1000ha of native, rural and aquatic habitats.

 Start your unlimited journey today.

-As a Zoology graduate, you can look forward to career opportunities in:
+As a science graduate in zoology, you can look forward to career opportunities in:

 As a zoologist you will examine the anatomy, physiology and biochemistry of animals and other living organisms to better understand how they function, interact with each other and their environment.